wuxc/pywin32doc/md/PyCFormView.md

 ## PyCFormView Object

-A class which implementes a CFormView (ie, a view based on a dialog resource.
+A class which implementes a CFormView \(ie, a view based on a dialog resource\.

 #### Methods